Not sure where to start when setting up your safety system?

 Congratulations!
 You’ve now got the basics in place!

 What’s next?
-From here you constantly monitor and review.
-Safety is a process of continuous improvement so keep looking for hazards and risks and identifying ways to improve.
+From here you continuously monitor and review.
+Safety is a process of continuous improvement, so keep looking for hazards and risks and identifying ways to improve.

 Product